 First of all, don’t try to tell me you’re not a creative person, because I truly believe that everyone is creative in some way.

-Or maybe you used to do something creative, but you left it behind when something changed in your life.
-You moved or had children or got a different job, and that hobby or creative outlet somehow faded into the background.
+Or, maybe you used to do something creative, but you left it behind when ‘real life’ took over every bit of your brain and moment of your day.
+Perhaps you moved or had children or got a different job, and eventually your hobby or creative outlet somehow faded into the background.